Last updated on September 22, 2023

 The millions of websites only end up adding to the confusion.
 I, for one, had never bothered finding out about MCT oils or trans fat or collagen or potassium levels.
 I was not bothered, because I was a fat person living in my fat world, eating away to glory.

 Since I switched to Keto, I look for Keto-friendly foods.
 I look at the labels.
 And I calculate my carbs before eating.
 It doesn’t sound like the older me at all.
 But in reality, Keto is very simple.
 Just remember the golden rule-

 When you pick your food, look for good quality food and don’t just check the carbs.
 A common problem that we face in India, is that we don’t get a food break up written on most products.
 Honestly, if you ask me the foods that do have labels, I have my doubts about their reliability.

 What should you eat and avoid ??

 Eat meat, eggs, vegetables, and fruits rarely.
-Avoid processed food and food which has preservative and artificial colors.
-The diet is not just about losing weight it is primarily about becoming healthy.
+Avoid processed food and food which has preservative and artificial colours.
+The diet is not just about losing weight, it is primarily about becoming healthy.

 What can you eat without feeling any guilt?